jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/1_Cases_B.typ

   width: 95%),
   caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case B. 8 #glspl("lie") was selected.], )

+// important note for the overlapping text for figutre with 8 lies in fig (the one above) the paclement of the #glspl("lie") - 8 vairation -the force text is alternating shifted in the vertical direction which was done on purpose.
+Otherwise the text would have intersected with each other and no reaidbility would be given.
+Furhtermore the scale was kept to maintain consitancy. with this deicion the other subplots keep the same axis scaling.
+Due to the colorcoded text looking carefully still allows to get all relevant information.